olaviinha/style-transfer-pytorch/README.md

 ## Modified as follows:

 1. `--save_every` to a new file with current iteration number, rather than overwriting the same `--output` file.
-2. Output with each iteration displayed in new line replaced with single-line progress output (`tqdm.autonotebook`).
+2. Output message for each iteration in new line removed.

 See [the original repository](https://github.com/crowsonkb/style-transfer-pytorch) for details.